Last Updated on

 Encourage your child to be a part of social organisations which will teach them life skills.
 It will expose them to positive peer pressure and your involvement in your child’s life will help you understand your child better.
 Training the child in his field of interest will mould his future.

 It has been very rightly said that one of the greatest gifts you can give your child is handling money in a responsible manner.
-It will certainly follow through in his life as well.
+It will certainly follow through in his life.

 The world of children revolves around the world of the social interactions and circle of friends of your child.
 Their thoughts and deeds are very much influenced by their peers.
 Keeping a check on the friends they keep will enable you to somewhat predict your child’s future.